-More than ever, we live in an increasingly connected and consumerised world of IT.
+More than ever, we live in an increasingly connected and consumerist world of IT.
 Social Media, Internet Banking, Online Shopping, even wearables from Fitbit or Apple have become the accepted norm for many of us.
-We trust that the information we volunteer in order to use the services we come to rely on, is secure and not open to misuse or abuse.
+We trust that the information we volunteer in order to use the services we come to rely on is secure and not open to misuse or abuse.

 Broadly this is what is referred to as Identity Management.
 It is an administrative area dealing with how to identify individuals in a system and control what resources they can access once the security controls in place have checked that they are who they claim to be.

 At a very basic level, identity management is about confirming the identity, then defining what that identity is allowed to do on the network, on which devices and under what circumstances.
 All this has become ever more complex and even more important with Bring Your Own Device (BYOD) and the mainstream shift to cloud computing – access to your resource anytime, anywhere on almost any device.

 There are several tools for Identity Management from a number of vendors, but as you might expect it isn’t a case of one solution fits all.

 There are solutions tailored for on-premise, hybrid and full cloud environments.
 Some of these are highly customisable, others are more modular in approach.

 Single Sign-On (SSO) – If your users have more than one set of login credentials to remember, odds are that they will simply write them down, or worse still write them on a Post-it note stuck to their monitor bezel.
 If that’s the case then your security has greater potential to be compromised – how can you be sure that the user logged in as Jim from accounts, isn’t really Sarah from sales, or worse still the guy here for an interview, logging in on his smartphone after seeing the Post-it?